starknet-edu/counter-workshop/README.md

 ### Hints

 - Events are custom data structures that are emitted by a contract.
 More information about Events can be found in [Chapter 14 - Contract Events](https://book.cairo-lang.org/ch14-03-contract-events.html).
+- To emit an event, you can use the `self.emit()` function as show [here](https://book.cairo-lang.org/ch14-03-contract-events.html#emitting-events).

 ---

 > **Note:** CHECKPOINT Reached ⛳️!
-Switch to the `step13-js` branch to get a deployment script based on starknet.js.
+Switch to the `step15-js` branch to get a deployment script based on starknet.js.
 >
 > ```bash
-> $ git checkout -b step13-js origin/step13-js
+> git checkout -b step15-js origin/step15-js
 > ```

 ---